isomerpages/iras-taxacademy/_executive-tax-programmes/4-goods-and-services-tax.md

 [Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSf3z0hEH9juV-TvyWpYbovuIh-eXPz3tQFoZaiqerU5vau2gg/viewform?usp=sf_link){:target="_blank"} - [Details]({{"/files/executive-tax-programmes/income-tax/ETP L2 GST 3-2019.pdf"}}){:target="_blank"}

-Registration is OPEN for intake 3/2019.
+Registration is CLOSED for intake 3/2019.

 The next intake for this course will be in Aug 2020.
 Registration will be available eight weeks prior to the course commencement date.